 1. Passengers are not allowed to enter Latvia.

 – This does not apply to the following passengers who must complete a “COVIDpass” before departure at https://covidpass.lv/ .
 This will generate a QR code which must be presented before departure and upon arrival:

 – residents of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Liechtenstein, Lithuania, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom or Vatican City (Holy See) returning via Latvia to their country of residence;

 – children, spouses and their children, parents and guardians of nationals of Latvia and of permanent residents of Latvia;

 – passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Liechtenstein, Lithuania, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom or Vatican City (Holy See);

-4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+– passengers older than 11 years with a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point;